 You are a candidate for pulmonary rehab if:

 - You have been diagnosed with moderate to severe pulmonary disease.

-- The results of your pulmonary function test show your disease to be severe, and the results are no more than three months old.
+- The results of your pulmonary function test show your disease to be severe.
+(Older pulmonary function tests may need to be repeated for a more accurate diagnosis).

 - Your physician has approved it.

 If you meet certain medical criteria, some of the program's cost is covered by Medicare.
 Many private insurance carriers will also cover some of the cost.

 The Pulmonary Rehabilitation Program hours are Monday, Wednesday and Friday from 7 a.m. to 12 p.m. and 1 p.m. to 3 p.m.

 If you are interested in Pulmonary Rehabilitation Program at CGH Medical Center or have any questions about the program, please call our Pulmonary Rehabilitation Coordinator at (815) 564.4847.